aweymo/VRAF_RC/index.md

     image: ''
     alt_text: ''
   background_image: "/uploads/2022/02/18/rso-25-1.jpeg"
-- template: full-width-media-element
-  block: media-1
-  image: "/uploads/2022/02/18/rso-25-1.jpeg"
-  caption: RS0-25 Panorama of group of people at a lake with a man in the background
-    climbing a tree.
-Courtesy of the Tacoma Public Library
-  slug: RS0-25
 - template: content-feature
   block: feature-1
   media_alignment: Right
+  content: I was awarded a grant from the Visual Resources Association Foundation
-  content: Through a collaborative effort with Northwest Room librarian and project
-    sponsor Spencer Bowman, we ultimately found that the collection was not so much "dark," as past digitization efforts were scattered, archiving practices were inconsistent, and the inherent nature of Richards' practice created a large amount of material which provided little contextual information for potential users.
+    to partner with the Tacoma Public Library's Northwest Room, to help digitize the 500,000+ item Richards Collection, a repository of the commercial photography studio active in the Puget Sound <span class="s1">from</span> 1921 to 1980.
+The goal of the grant was to help digitize what was regarded as a "dark archive," and focus on better representing Tacoma's historical BIPOC community.<br><br>Through a collaborative effort with Northwest Room librarian and project sponsor Spencer Bowman, we ultimately found that the collection was not so much "dark," as past digitization efforts were scattered, archiving practices were inconsistent, and the inherent nature of Richards' practice created a large amount of material which provided little contextual information for potential users.
-  headline: ''
+  headline: In September of 2021
   slug: intro
   media:
     image: ''